arthurrump/arthurrump.com/source/_drafts/how-to-hide-the-statusbar-in-landscape-on-uwp.md

     await statusBar.ShowAsync();
 ```

-We want to execute this every time the orientation of the device changes, but unfortunately there is no `OrientationChanged` event.
+We want to execute this every time the orientation of the device changes, but unfortunately, there is no `OrientationChanged` event.
 What we want to use is the `Window.Current.SizeChanged` event in the `Windows.UI.Xaml` namespace.
 We can hook this all up this way:

 ```csharp
 Window.Current.SizeChanged += async (sender, e) =>